phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 **Description:**

-This type describes a function pointer for an interrupt handler.
+This type describes a callback for an interrupt handler.
 Handlers of interrupts events are assigned to a specific event, and every event can only have a single handler.
 Handler argument is provided during handler registration using `sdio_eventRegister`, and will remain unchanged until the handler registration is modified via the same function.

 ---